IBM and the Holocaust

 IBM and the Holocaust: The Strategic Alliance between Nazi Germany and America's Most Powerful Corporation is a book by investigative journalist and historian Edwin Black which documents the strategic technology services rendered by US-based multinational corporation International Business Machines (IBM) and its German and other European subsidiaries for the government of Adolf Hitler from the beginning of the Third Reich through to the last day of the regime, at the end of World War II when the US and Germany were at war with each other.

 Published in 2001, with numerous subsequent expanded editions, Black outlined the key role of IBM's technology in the Holocaust genocide committed by the German Nazi regime, by facilitating the regime's generation and tabulation of punched cards for national census data, military logistics, ghetto statistics, train traffic management, and concentration camp capacity.

 Summary

 In the early 1880s, Herman Hollerith, an employee of the U.S. Census Bureau, created punched cards with standardized perforations.
 Each hole represented traits such as gender, nationality, or occupation.
 The cards could be sorted mechanically to produce statistical portraits of the population.
 A circuit-closing device recorded the data and allowed searches by trait.

 In 1910, Willy Heidinger founded the Deutsche Hollerith Maschinen Gesellschaft (Dehomag), IBM’s German licensee.
 Hollerith sold his U.S. company the next year to Charles Ranlett Flint for US$1.41 million.
 The firm became part of the new Computing-Tabulating-Recording Company (CTR), led by salesman Thomas J. Watson.
 CTR acquired Dehomag outright in 1923, and in 1924 Watson renamed CTR as International Business Machines (IBM).

+A Mauthausen-Gusen concentration camp file of an individual.
+The stamp apparently says 'HOLLERITH ERFASST' (Recorded by Hollerith) which was stamped on many Personal Information Cards after they had been entered into an IBM Hollerith punch card system, as documented in "IBM and the Holocaust" by Edwin Black.